-Date approved June 19, 2003 Individuals covered by the Plan Employees of the Company 597 Directors of the Company's subsidiaries 94 Employees of the Company's subsidiaries 4 Total 695 Type of shares issued upon exercise of stock purchase warrants Common stock Number of warrants 128,500 Number of shares 12,850,000 shares Amount to be paid upon exercise of stock purchase warrants ¥120,200 (¥1,202 per share) Exercise period From April 17, 2006 to June 19, 2013 Conditions for exercise of stock purchase Partial exercise of a stock purchase war rrant is not allowed. warrants Directors or employees who were granted stock purchas warrants (the "Holders") continue their services with th Company or its subsidiaries and affiliates until the stoc purchase warrants become exercisable.
-The Company's operating results targets. meet certain predefined The Holders achieve their own predeter rmined targets.
-The conditions outlined from to conditions are set forth in the "Stock Agreement" entered into between the Con accordance with the resolution adopted at meeting. npany and the Holders in Transfer of stock purchase warrants Any and all transfers of stock purchase we by the Board of Directors of the Company.
+Date approved June 19, 2003 Individuals covered by the Plan Employees of the Company 597 Directors of the Company's subsidiaries 94 Employees of the Company's subsidiaries 4 Total 695 Type of shares issued upon exercise of Common stock stock purchase warrants Number of warrants 128,500 Number of shares 12,850,000 shares Amount to be paid upon exercise of stock purchase warrants ¥120,200 (¥1,202 per share) Exercise period From April 17, 2006 to June 19, 2013 Conditions for exercise of stock purchase Partial exercise of a stock purchase war rant is not allowed. warrants Directors or employees who were warrants (the "Holders") continue to Company or its subsidiaries and at purchase warrants become exercisable. their services with the The Company's operating results r targets. meet certain predefined The Holders achieve their own predeter rmined targets.
+The conditions outlined from to above and certain other conditions are set forth in the "Stock l Agreement" entered into between the Com accordance with the resolution adopted at the Board of Directors' meeting.
+Transfer of stock purchase warrants Any and all transfers of stock purchase was by the Board of Directors of the Company. arrants must be approved